wormhole-foundation/wormhole-connect/wormhole-connect-loader/README.md

 ## Integrate with script/link tags

 > IMPORTANT!
 For the best performance and functionality, you should provide your own custom rpc endpoints for each supported network.
+> Osmosis support is in beta, reach out to a Wormhole contributor for early access.

 ### 1. (Optional) Create a JSON config with customized values: